History of Online Casinos

 2009 - Biggest Progressive Jackpot Won Online

 Microgaming's Mega Jackpots series of slots records its first big winner - a Greek businessman who takes down a jackpot worth €6,374,434.
-The slots goes on to award jackpot prizes worth tens of millions of pounds.
+The series goes on to award jackpot prizes worth tens of millions of pounds.

 2010 - Mobile Games Get Sexy

 HTLM5 was developed and released in 2010, allowing casino games manufacturers to develop games that could run on multiple mobile and desktop platforms.
+Instant play casino games and sports betting right from your phone, at the speed of light.

 2013 - Biggest Ever Slots Jackpot Won